rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ### 6. Build and deploy

-To build and deploy the app, navigate to the folder above 'rds_visualizer' and execute the following command:
+Now that our docker images, shell scripts, json files and applet source code is all set up, we can actually build and deploy the applet.
+To do so, navigate to the folder above 'rds_visualizer' on your local machine and execute the following command:

 ```
 dx build -f rds_visualizer